Dark Blue (film)

 Dark Blue is a 2002 American neo-noir crime thriller film directed by Ron Shelton and written by David Ayer, based on a story written for film by crime novelist James Ellroy and takes place during the days leading up to the Rodney King trial verdict.
-The film stars Kurt Russell, with Ving Rhames and Brendan Gleeson in supporting roles.
+The film stars Kurt Russell, with Scott Speedman, Ving Rhames and Brendan Gleeson in supporting roles.

+The film received mixed reviews from critics.